ictorn/pgb/README.md

 # Postgres Backup Tool
 Command line tool for creating PostgreSQL database backups (using the `pg_dump` utility) and automatically sending the generated dump to an external storage (e.g., S3).

+- outputs a custom-format archive `-Fc`
-Name of the backup file will be set from current date and time expressed according to ISO 8601.
+- name of the backup file will be set from current date and time expressed according to ISO 8601 `2025-01-01T000000Z.pgb`.

 ## Configuration
 Configuration is done by defining environment variables listed below.